‘RHONJ’ Season 10: Melissa Gorga Will Go ‘Head-To-Head’ With Danielle Staub On The New Episodes

 Melissa Gorga will be seen going “head-to-head” with co-star Danielle Staub during the upcoming season of The Real Housewives of New Jersey.

-During a new interview, Gorga, who has been featured in a full-time role on the Bravo TV series since its third season, described Staub, who will be seen in a part-time role on Season 10, as a “spit-fire” and said she’s long been someone who likes to stir the the pot and cause drama among her co-stars.
+During a new interview, Gorga, who has been featured in a full-time role on the Bravo TV series since its third season, described Staub, who will be seen in a part-time role for Season 10, as a “spit-fire” and said she’s long been someone who likes to stir the the pot and cause drama among her co-stars.

 “I kind of go head-to-head with her a little bit,” Gorga told AOL‘s Gibson Johns on August 7.
 “I’m always down with someone coming through like the Tasmanian Devil, because I love to tell them they’re wrong.
 That’s my one strong point: If you’re wrong, I’m going to tell you you’re wrong.”